TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

-Here's The Deal!
-See Our Weekly Store Ad.

-Everything you need at great prices each week.

-View Store Ad Rewards Members Shop &.
-Get a $10 Bonus Reward\*

-\*Earn a $10 reward for $50 spent in store or online through 8/23/16.
-Limit 1.
-Redeemable through 10/16/16.

-Get Details 40 to 50% Off Shop Kids' Arizona Apparel Shop Total Girl Apparel

-Select styles, reg. $10-$52

-Buy 1 Get 1 for .01\* Shop Juniors' Arizona Denim Shop Guys' Arizona Apparel

-Select styles, reg. $12-$50

-\*Buy one item at regular price, get a second item of equal or lesser value for one cent, while supplies last.
+Uniform Flash Sale Extra 25% Off\*

+Today Online Only | 8/24 | Code: ALL4YOU3

+Get Details

+\*some exclusions apply

-      Levi's® Lowest Price of the Season 39.99 Guys' Levi's 511™ Slim Fit Jeans\*
+Shop Girls Shop Boys Shop Juniors Shop Guys Levi's® Lowest Price of the Season 39.99 Guys' Levi's 511™ Slim Fit Jeans\*

 Select styles, reg.
 69.50

-Shop Guys' Levi's 36.99 Levi's 524™ Skinny Jeans For Her
+Shop Guys' Levi's36.99 Levi's 524™ Skinny Jeans For Her

 reg.
 49.50